crystalmanner/cm-assignment/README.md

 ### Data

-- There are 2 sources of data.
-They both pretend to be async HTTP call.
+- The data is served by a local HTTP server listening on `http://127.0.0.1:3000`.
+There are 2 endpoints:
-  - `getRecipes` - returns recipes data.
-It returns an object with `success` and `data` fields.
+  - `http://127.0.0.1:3000/recipes` - returns recipes data.
 Recipes may contain energy information in `kcal` or in `kJ`.
 1 `kcal` = 4.184 `kJ`.
-  - `getUserSettings` returns user settings.
-The object contains the `energyUnits` field.
+  - `http://127.0.0.1:3000/user` returns user settings.
+The object contains the `energyUnits` field which may be either `calories` or `kJ`.
 Use this field to determine user preferences for energy units display.
-- Transform the data if required
+- Data fixtures are defined in `./server/db.js`.
+Do not modify them.
+- The server is configured to respond with HTTP error 500 sometimes.
+Take it into account.
 - Use that data to render a list of premium recipe cards.

 ### UI

 - Translate the design as closely as possible to custom CSS.
 We've also provided hover styles for you to replicate.
-- Use SVG's for the custom icons.
+- Use SVG-s for the custom icons.
 These can be grabbed from the Figma file.
 - Make sure the Recipe title gets truncated after 2 lines
 - The star ratings should be able to work with half-stars.
 - If a recipe duration is longer than 60 minutes, the format should be `x hr x min`